Battle of Medenine: Axis retreat from El Alamein

 The retreat of Deutsch-Italienische Panzerarmee took place from 5 November 1942 – 15 February 1943 and on 8 November, Operation Torch began in Morocco, Algeria and Tunisia.
 The Panzerarmee evaded British outflanking moves but traffic jams, fuel shortage, poor weather and air attacks reduced the retreat to 6–7 mi per day.
 Comando Supremo in Rome and Oberkommando der Wehrmacht in Berlin took an optimistic view of the situation and Comando Supremo chose the Mersa-el-Brega–El Agheila position as the terminus of the retreat, despite the position having a front 110 mi long, strong points up to 5 mi apart, too far for mutual support and being protected by only 30,000 mines.
 When the Panzerarmee arrived, the Afrika Korps had only 5,000 men, 35 tanks, 16 armoured cars, 12 anti-tank guns, 12 field howitzers and deliveries of only 50 LT of the 400 LT of supplies needed daily.

 Rommel had wanted retreat to Wadi Akarit in the Gabès area, 120 mi further west, where the non-motorised troops could defend the narrow gap between the Mediterranean and the Chott Djerid.
 The tanks and motorised infantry could join the 5th Panzer Army (Colonel-General Hans-Jürgen von Arnim) further north, drive back the First Army from Tunisia into Algeria, then swiftly return to force back the Eighth Army, preparatory to embarkation for Europe.
 At a meeting with Hitler on 28 November, Rommel discussed the proposal but only received a promise of more supplies.
 On the night of 11/12 December, the British attacked and on the following evening the Panzerarmee resumed its retreat and despite the chronic fuel shortage, evaded another outflanking move.
 The Panzerarmee took up a defensive position at Buerat on 29 December but this was poorly fortified, wide open to an outflanking manoeuvre and vulnerable to being cut off by an attack on Gabès by the First Army from southern Tunisia.
-The supply situation was little better, with 152 LT tons of the 400 LT daily requirement being delivered and 95 percent of the fuel being used to distribute supplies or for withdrawals.
+The supply situation was little better, with 152 LT tons of the 400 LT daily requirement being delivered and 95 per cent of the fuel being used to distribute supplies or for withdrawals.